-We have previously looked to address the historic reduction in stall occupancy and rents by implementing a general improvement programme together with increased marketing of the Market and, following the completion of the final phase of stall renewals in 2015, we saw an improvement in occupancy levels and rent receipts with the trustees having created a much improved retail environment.
+We have previously looked to address the historic reduction in stall occupancy and rents by implementing a general improvement programme together with increased marketing of the Market and, following the completion of the final phase of stall renewals in 2015, we saw an improvement in occupancy levels and rent receipts with the Trustees having created a much improved retail environment.
 Unfortunately the clearance of Cumber Place and the vacating of the tower blocks at the rear of the Market has severely reduced the local population that previously frequented the Market.
-As a consequence, there has been a decline in visitor footfall over the last two years resulting in an increased turnover of stallholders, with income from stall rents reducing by almost £11k (6%).
+As a consequence, there has been a reduction in stall rents over the past 3 years.
+However, due to the introduction of the various food stalls, and excellent marketing around this, we have started to see an increase in footfall and hope to continue this good work when restrictions due to COVID-19 have been lifted.

-The investment in renewable energy with four previous installations of solar panels has resulted in the Market benefitting from Solar Feed in Tariff income of £32,763 in the year, and a continuing saving on market electric costs of approximately £13,000 from the use of self-generated power.
+The investment in renewable energy with four previous installations of solar panels has resulted in the Market benefitting from Solar Feed in Tariff income of £33,820 in the year, and a continuing saving on market electric costs of approximately £17,000 from the use of self-generated power.

-The Skills Centre remains an important element of the redevelopment of the Market, and increased occupancy has caused an increase in income of £4,600, or 25%.
+The Skills Centre remains an important element of the redevelopment of the Market, and increased occupancy has caused an increase in income of £2,255, or 10%.

 It continues to be our intention to put the Market right in the centre of the community and for the Business Hub, Skills Centre and the original Market to complement and 'feed' off each other both economically and socially.
 We still hope the updated Market Site will encourage our regeneration partners (Lincolnshire Housing Partnership and NELC) and private developers to further invest in the area for the benefit of our Estate as a whole.
 Only by having taken such steps do we have any hope of stemming decades of economic decline and ensuring economic and social renewal for the benefit of future generations of Freemen.
+Gaining YMCA as a tenant on the Freeman Centre land is a huge achievement, and we look forward to continuing to work with them as their build project progresses.